ivan-ravecca/esp32server/Readme.md

    - Upload the UNO code to your Arduino UNO

 3. Configure WiFi credentials in the ESP32 WiFiComp.cpp file
+4. Set up IFTTT webhooks and update the key in Ifttt.cpp file
-4. Connect the hardware according to the wiring diagrams
+5. Connect the hardware according to the wiring diagrams

 ## Project Structure